spraints/svn-examples/README.example.txt

-This is a sample svn project
+This is a sample svn project.
+This line is new on master.